daltschu22/nike-base-site/README.md

 ### Database Considerations

-When deploying to Vercel:
+The application uses different database adapters depending on the environment:

-- For development, the application uses SQLite
+- For local development: SQLite database
-- For production on Vercel, the application uses Vercel KV for data storage
-- The application will automatically detect the environment and use the appropriate database adapter
+- For Vercel deployment: In-memory database (data will be lost on server restarts)

+The application includes code for Vercel KV integration, which can be enabled later for persistent storage:

+1. Uncomment the vercel-kv dependency in requirements.txt
+2. Update the get_db() function in app/database.py to use VercelKVAdapter
+3. Set up Vercel KV in your Vercel project and add the required environment variables

 ## Usage

 1. Start the application using one of the methods above
 2. Open your browser and navigate to http://localhost:5000
-3. Click the "Import Data" button to fetch Nike missile site data from Wikipedia
+3. The application will automatically load Nike missile site data from Wikipedia on first run
 4. Explore the map and click on markers to view site details
 5. Use the filters panel to narrow down sites by state or site type